What Is Eosinophilic Esophagitis?

 - Infants and toddlers may refuse food or not grow properly

 A major concern with EoE is food impactions, where the esophagus constricts to the point that food gets trapped.
 This is a medical emergency and requires immediate attention.
-Allergists and gastroenterologists are seeing more patients with EoE, perhaps due to greater physician awareness.

-How Do You Treat Eosinophilic Esophagitis?
+How Do You Diagnose and Treat Eosinophilic Esophagitis?